element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 User messages or files may be pre-screened to prevent spam and other abuse, and messages or files (including entire rooms) may be removed from the {{ their_server_name }} homeserver for any reason without notice at the discretion of either Element. or the Homeserver Owner.
 By posting or uploading your messages or files, you represent and warrant that you own or otherwise control all of the intellectual property rights and other rights to your user materials as described in these Terms of Use, including all the rights necessary for you to post or upload said messages or files.

 You are solely and entirely responsible for all of your messages and files that you post or otherwise submit via the Service.
 You shall assume all risks associated with the use of said content including any reliance on the accuracy, completeness or usefulness.
-New Vector does not guarantee the accuracy, integrity or quality of your messages or files.
+Element does not guarantee the accuracy, integrity or quality of your messages or files.

 You acknowledge and agree that by accessing or using the Service, you may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.